Login

 7. Rinse Everything

 After the resin has successfully been cleared, use warm-to-hot water to rinse them off.
 Add hot water to the bong and lightly shake to rinse the remaining plant matter.
-Be sure to thoroughly rinse every piece to remove any alcohol or residual resin traces.
+Be sure to thoroughly rinse every piece to remove alcohol or residual resin traces.

 If there’s still resin after rinsing, repeat steps 3-6 until your bong is clean.
 Pipe cleaners and cotton swabs dipped in rubbing alcohol can also help clean hard-to-reach spots.